You can find pirated copies of books and ebooks online in a few seconds, but do you think about the security of free PDF ebooks?

 The cost of free PDF ebooks

-But free PDF book hunters could be paying far more than they think.
+But free ebook hunters could be paying far more than they think.

 Even with anti-malware or antivirus protection, if you don’t update it, the computer system is not necessarily safe.
-Malware attacks can happen on Android devices as well.
+Malware attacks can also occur on Android devices.

-The best way of protecting against malware is not to download pirated files.
+The best way to protect against malware is not to download pirated files.

-Pirates steal and copy books, and pirates are criminals, and criminals never do anyone a favor.
+Pirates steal and copy books, and they are criminals; criminals never do anyone a favor.

 Think about it next time you are tempted by thousands of free ebooks.